 Many of the main guest houses on the Si Phan Don Islands have small jetties located in front of them which offer you the chance to go swimming and the waters are amazingly clear in many places so you can check out a range of marine life including colorful indigenous fish.

-3. Check out the Ban Khon Steam Locomotive
+3. Check out the Don Det-Don Khon Locomotives

-The Bon Khon Steam Locomotive is a relic from the 1800s when it was constructed during the French colonial period.
+The Locomotive is a relic from the 1800s when it was constructed during the French colonial period.

 This was used as a way of transporting goods and building materials around the islands and although it stopped operating after the Second World War, it is still worth a visit as there are a number of signs here which will fill you in on all the history of how the railway was built and how it would have operated in the days of old.